QuangTranUTE/Vietnamese-English-Translator/datasets/TED2020_en-vi_txt/README.md

+# Instruction
 Download the training data [here](google.com).
 The training data is OPUS TED2020v1 data, can also be find here.
+# Instruction to use your own data
 If you want to train a translator for different language pair, find and prepare relavent data as the following steps:
  1. step 1
  2. sajfas